loicdtx/landsat-extract-gee/README.rst

 A python library (API + command lines) to extract Landsat time-series from the Google Earth Engine platform.
 Can query single pixels or spatially aggregated values over polygons.
 When used via the command line, extracted time-series are written to a sqlite database.

+The idea is to provide quick access to Landsat time-series for exploratory analysis or algorithm testing.
+Instead of downloading the whole stack of Landsat scenes, preparing the data locally and extracting the time-series of interest, which may take several days, ``geextract`` allows to get time-series in a few seconds.

+Compatible with python 2.7 and 3.

 Usage
 -----